UniBuc-DITC/preventive-financial-control-app/README.md

 Start a local development server by running `rails server`.
 The app will be available in your browser at `http://localhost:3000/`.

+### Running the tests

+To run the automated tests, use `rails test`.
+To also obtain code coverage data, set the `COVERAGE` environment variable to a non-empty/truthy value before running the command.

 ## License

 The code is [licensed](LICENSE.txt) under the permissive MIT license.